Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Conclusions

-This paper has established sufficient conditions guaranteeing the existence of solutions in non-monotone VIs with continuously differentiable mappings.
-The conditions are imposed on the normal mapping $F_K^{\rm nor}(\cdot)$ associated with the VI$(K,F)$ requiring that the normal mapping is norm coercive over the set $K$ and that the generalized Jacobian of the normal mapping is non-singular at points $x$ where $F_K^{\rm nor}(x)\neq0$.
-Then, we have investigated different types of P-property conditions in relation to the norm coercivity of the normal mapping and its generalized Jacobian properties.
-Subsequently, we have considered the implications of the results for VIs arising from games.
-Also, through examples we have demonstrated that our sufficient conditions can be used to assert the existence of a solution to a VI, or a quasi-Nash in a game, while the existing results relying on the uniform P-function property or the P$_\Upsilon$-matrix condition cannot be employed.
+{ This paper has investigated sufficient conditions for the existence of solutions to a non-monotone VI$(K,F)$ by using the normal mapping $F_K^{\rm nor}(\cdot)$ associated with the VI$(K,F)$.
+In particular, the main results show that the solution set of the VI$(K,F)$ is nonempty and compact when the normal mapping $F_K^{\rm nor}(\cdot)$ is norm coercive and its generalized Jacobian has some non-singularity properties outside the set of zeros of the normal mapping $F_K^{\rm nor}(\cdot)$.
+Further, some conditions on the VI mapping and its generalized Jacobian are investigated ensuring that the assumptions of our main existence results are met.
+The implications of the main results for VIs arising from games have also been provided. }